while-basic/celaya/docs/faq.md

 ```
 # Allow all Chrome, Firefox, and Safari extensions
-OLLAMA_ORIGINS=chrome-extension://*,moz-extension://*,safari-web-extension://* ollama serve
+OLLAMA_ORIGINS=chrome-extension://*,moz-extension://*,safari-web-extension://* celaya serve
 ```

-Refer to the section [above](#how-do-i-configure-ollama-server) for how to set environment variables on your platform.
+Refer to the section [above](#how-do-i-configure-celaya-server) for how to set environment variables on your platform.

 ## Where are models stored?

-- macOS: `~/.ollama/models`
+- macOS: `~/.celaya/models`
-- Linux: `/usr/share/ollama/.ollama/models`
+- Linux: `/usr/share/celaya/.celaya/models`
-- Windows: `C:\Users\%username%\.ollama\models`
+- Windows: `C:\Users\%username%\.celaya\models`

 ### How do I set them to a different location?

 If a different directory needs to be used, set the environment variable `OLLAMA_MODELS` to the chosen directory.

-> Note: on Linux using the standard installer, the `ollama` user needs read and write access to the specified directory.
-To assign the directory to the `ollama` user run `sudo chown -R ollama:ollama <directory>`.
+> Note: on Linux using the standard installer, the `celaya` user needs read and write access to the specified directory.
+To assign the directory to the `celaya` user run `sudo chown -R celaya:celaya <directory>`.

-Refer to the section [above](#how-do-i-configure-ollama-server) for how to set environment variables on your platform.
+Refer to the section [above](#how-do-i-configure-celaya-server) for how to set environment variables on your platform.

 ## How can I use Ollama in Visual Studio Code?

 There is already a large collection of plugins available for VSCode as well as other editors that leverage Ollama.
-See the list of [extensions & plugins](https://github.com/ollama/ollama#extensions--plugins) at the bottom of the main repository readme.
+See the list of [extensions & plugins](https://github.com/celaya/celaya#extensions--plugins) at the bottom of the main repository readme.

 ## How do I use Ollama with GPU acceleration in Docker?

 The Ollama Docker container can be configured with GPU acceleration in Linux or Windows (with WSL2).
 This requires the [nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-container-toolkit).
-See [ollama/ollama](https://hub.docker.com/r/ollama/ollama) for more details.
+See [celaya/celaya](https://hub.docker.com/r/celaya/celaya) for more details.

 GPU acceleration is not available for Docker Desktop in macOS due to the lack of GPU passthrough and emulation.